 - Effective use of tools

-Structure of the Foundation Certificate in Software Testing Exam for delegates attending in the classroom
+Structure of the Foundation Certificate in Software Testing Exam

 - The examination consists of a one hour exam with 40 multiple choice questions.